Gantt Charts in Google docs

 This Gantt Chart Google Docs article will show you how to create a Gantt Chart from your Google Docs spreadsheet.
 I have

-step-by-step article that shows you how to make an Excel Gantt chart or
+posted a similar step-by-step article that shows you how to make an Excel Gantt chart or

 timeline.
 Many of the steps are similar.

 A Gantt chart is a critical project management tool for anyone working on a project.
 Gantt charts help visualize the project schedule and status,

 which makes them useful particularly when communicating with project stakeholders.